 \section{Literature Review}

-We survey some of the relevant publications in the multi-agent games literature, discuss the effect of time delays in payoff mechanisms, and review works that explore similar ideas of adopting regularization in modeling multi-agent decision making.
-We then explain how our contributions are distinct.

-Multi-agent decision problems formalized by the population games and evolutionary dynamics framework have been one major research theme in control systems and neighboring research communities due to their importance in a wide range of applications \cite{7422154, 9561809, doi:10.1080/00207179.2010.501389, 6502215, 5345810, 9304437, 6459524}.
-As it has been well-documented in \cite{hofbauer_sigmund_1998, Sandholm2010-SANPGA-2}, the framework has a long and concrete history of research endeavors in developing Lyapunov stability-based techniques to analyze long-term behavior of decision-making models.
+Multi-agent decision problems formalized by the population games and evolutionary dynamics framework have been a major research theme in control systems and neighboring research communities due to their importance in a wide range of applications \cite{7422154, 9561809, doi:10.1080/00207179.2010.501389, 6502215, 5345810, 9304437, 6459524}.
+As well-documented in \cite{hofbauer_sigmund_1998, Sandholm2010-SANPGA-2}, the framework has a long and concrete history of research endeavors in developing Lyapunov stability-based techniques to analyze the long-term behavior of decision-making models.

-The authors of \cite{Fox2013Population-Game} present pioneering work in generalizing the conventional population games formalism to include \textit{dynamic} payoff mechanisms, an earlier form of the PDM, and in exploring the use of passivity from dynamical system theory \cite{willems_dissipative_1972} for stability analysis.
-In subsequent works, such as \cite{9483414, MARTINEZPIAZUELO2022110227}, the PDM formalism has been adopted to model time delays in payoff mechanisms, as in our work, and also to design payoff mechanisms that incentivize decision-making agents to learn and attain the \textit{generalized Nash equilibrium}, i.e., the Nash equilibrium satisfying given constraints on the agent decision making.
+The authors of \cite{Fox2013Population-Game} present pioneering work in generalizing the conventional population games formalism to include \textit{dynamic} payoff mechanisms, an earlier form of the PDM, and in exploring the use of passivity from dynamical system theory \cite{willems_dissipative_1972} for stability analysis, unifying notable stability results in the game theory literature, e.g., \cite{RePEc:eee:jetheo:v:144:y:2009:i:4:p:1665-1693.e4}.
+In subsequent works, such as \cite{9483414, MARTINEZPIAZUELO2022110227}, the PDM formalism has been adopted to model time delays in payoff mechanisms, as in our work, and also to design payoff mechanisms that incentivize decision-making agents to learn and attain the \textit{generalized Nash equilibrium}, i.e., the Nash equilibrium satisfying given constraints on agent decision-making.